Los-Terremotos/GreenPets/_daily_logs/kp_logs.md

 - Synced changes made on `Main` branch (ie. removing unused imports through the application, installed @rollup/plugins to properly process the svg file for deployment)
 - Adjusted size of font for `ReviewCard` so that content text is consistent even when view port shrinks.
 - Added `text-align: center` to slider component title

+## April 9th
+- Discovered issue where the deployed website was not properly displaying the care guides for each plant.
+Inspector console shows CORS issue and that API fetch request was only coming from development server

+Solution:
+- Added dynamic ternary conditional to conditionally fetch from the proper environment where the query is being made from.
+Added change in `client/src/utils/fetchCareGuides.tsx` file